 - Loose iridescent snow

 Add a drop of hot glue between the foam balls before pushing them together.
-Now you have a snowman but he looks a little plain.
+Now you have a snowman shape, but he looks a little plain.

 Use the Glistening Snow-Tex and a plastic knife to give him some character.
 Apply a liberal coat then set it aside to dry for about a day depending on how thick your coat is.